Ravi-Thota/data-science/CodeBook.md

 * all measurements are summarized by their means by subject and activity using aggregate function

-This tidy data set is written back to a file **tidy_data.csv** This tidy data will have all the features listed in the feature_mappings.csv file and two columns "subject.group" and "activity.group"
+This tidy data set is written back to a file **tidy_data.txt** This tidy data will have all the features listed in the **feature_mappings.txt** file and two columns "subject.group" and "activity.group"